Phuluso/Technical_Interview_PN_202402/Scenarios/System/SystemDesign/Answer.md

  The application should be deployed to a dependable hosting service and configured for monitoring an logging considering containerization of the services.CI/CD pipelines should be configured for each repository to a QA stage an a production stage to ensure continuos integration an deployment.

+The Implementation should be documented and centralized for reference.